Transgender Residential and Educational Experience (T-REx)

 Are there additional safety measures put in place for this community?

 For student safety, the specific location of this community will not be promoted online.
-If you have concerns about safety, please contact Em Wolfe at wolfeem2@msu.edu.
+If you have concerns about safety, please reach out to the Gender and Sexuality Campus Center at gscc@msu.edu.